joshboyye/CardGame/README.md

 # CardGame
-This is a CardGame made with swift
+This is a CardGame is matching card game made with swift

+#